shenchauhan/Fody/README.md

         public string LastName { get; set; }
     }
 ```
 The lines of code reduces dramatically and is clean from framework code!
-Under the hood Fody weaves the eqivalence of what you see in the original file at compile time.
-This means you don't get runtime performance issues.
+Under the hood Fody weaves the equivalence of what you see in the original file at compile time.

 ## Setting up Fody